 Example: An ISP was allocated 24.10.0.0/18.
 The ISP would sub-allocate this /18 for their customers.
 The ISP would want to advertise the /18 to the Internet.
 BGP's default behaviour would be to auto summarize the /18 into the classful boundary -24.0.0.0/8 - the old class A. The problem is that other ISPs are also getting /18 allocations from the IPv4 Registry.

-In today's classless Internet world where the former class A space is being efficiently sub-allocated, ISP and Enterprise backbones which use BGP and redistribute prefixes from other routing protocols need to use no auto-summary.
+In today's classless Internet world where the former class A space is being efficiently carved up and sub-allocated, ISP and Enterprise backbones which use BGP need to use no auto-summary.